ghattab/EvalPBSM/README.md

 Both start-up procedures are available as shell scripts from the aforementioned Github repository, e.g. `$ ./ run_msml_sofa . sh`.
 When prompted for a user and password, use `msml` for both.
 For linux clients, you may also run the container as a server and connect to it with an instance using `$ ssh −XC msml@servername −p portnumber`.
 The recommended approach is communicating over SSH.
-It is described in five steps:
+It is described in four steps:
 1. `$ docker run −d −p 127.0.0.1:22000:22 −−name msml_sofa ssuwelack/msml_sofa/root/start_ssh.sh`
 2. `$ ./ start_ssh_msml_sofa.sh`
 3. `$ ssh −XC msml@localhost −p 22000` (alternative usage using the user/pwd msml)